-- 3. Launch the Nighthawk app on your mobile device. - 4.
-Follow the prompts on the app to install your router and connect to the Internet.
+- 2. Wait for the Nighthawk app to download on your mobile device. - 3.
+Launch the Nighthawk app. - 4.
+Follow the instructions that display in the app to install your router and connect to the Internet.

 Change the language

 By default, the language that displays when you log in to the router web interface is set to Auto.